ChaseWest/Blog/May-2014/Events.md

 >   The process by which an event propagates upward through its ancestors after being handled by the event's target.

+Here events are fired on the `element` that received the action (click, change, etc..) and bubble up to the parent nodes, firing any events bound to those elements as well.

 ##### [Event Capturing](http://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-flow-capture)

 >   The process by which an event can be handled by one of the event's target's ancestors before being handled by the event's target.

+Using event capturing, you get the reverse of event bubbling, in that the parent node may fire the event first.

+There's a great article [here](http://www.quirksmode.org/js/events_order.html) on event propagation.

 #### Performance

 As you can probably tell by now, Event Delegation can dramatically increase the performance of your site.
 But better than that, it's also much easier to manage.
-You don't need to worry about adding or removing handlers when dynamics elemnts are added/removed.
+You don't need to worry about adding or removing handlers when dynamic elemnts are added to/removed from the DOM.

-#### Compatability

-#### attachEvent vs addEventListener